 Fayla Anderson, BSN, CNRN, the coordinator for stroke services, oversees care for stroke patients from the time they enter the ED until they complete their care in the stroke clinic.

-At Baystate, she says, the assessments are all done well within an hour, sometimes as quick as 45 minutes.
+At Baystate, the assessments are all done well within an hour, sometimes as quick as 45 minutes.

 Expertise & Technology

-Bahrassa explains that the trend is to treat patients using the less invasive, interventional method which allows faster recovery time, less pain, and a shorter hospital stay.
-But, he adds, “The determination depends on the location, the size of the aneurysm, and the relevant anatomy of vessels around it.
+But, Bahrassa said, “The determination depends on the location, the size of the aneurysm, and the relevant anatomy of vessels around it.
 Sometimes it’s not safe to go through the vessels – they’re either too small or winding – and then open brain surgery is a better option.”

 In Engels’ case, Bahrassa determined clot removal would be performed in the neurointerventional laboratory using a metallic stent-like device that opens in the artery to immediately restore circulation.

-“When she woke up and we evaluated her, she could move her left arm and leg,” Bahrassa says.
+“When she woke up and we evaluated her, she could move her left arm and leg,” Bahrassa said.

 In recovery, patients receive care in a Stroke Clinic that offers rehabilitation services to bring them back to optimal functioning.